ucan-wg/spec/README.md

 | `[x, y]`      | `[x, (y + z)]`    | Yes       | Attenuates existing caveat           |
 | `[x, y]`      | `[x, y, z]`       | No        | Escalation by adding new capability  |

-Note that for consistency in this syntax, the empty array MUST be equivalent to disallowing the capability.
+Note that for consisteny in this syntax, the empty array MUST be equivalent to disallowing the capability.
 Conversely, an empty object MUST be treated as "no caveats".

 | Proof Caveats | Comment                                                       |
 |---------------|---------------------------------------------------------------|